SriSatyaKalyan/notes/git.md

 ***Unstaging Files with Restore***: If we have accidentally added a file to the staging area with ` git add ` command but we don't wish to include it in the next commit, we can use ` git restore ` to remove it from staging.
 The command would be ` git restore --staged <filename> `.

+` git reset <commit-hash> ` command will reset the repo back to a specific commit.
+The commits are gone but the changes made during those commits stay.

+` git reset --hard <commit-hash> ` is a hard reset command which will delete the commit and also undo the changes made starting from that commit.

+` git revert ` is similar to ` git reset ` in that they both "undo" changes, but they accomplish it in different ways. ` git reset ` actually moves the branch pointer backwards, eliminating the commits. ` git revert ` instead creates a brand new commit which reverses/undoes the changes from a commit.
+Because it results in a new commit, a prompt requesitng a commit message has to be handled.

+` git revert ` is used when we want to reverse some commits that other people already have on their machines.